CHSS Advice Line

 Contact the Advice Line

-When faced with a diagnosis such as heart failure, it is completely natural and understandable to feel worried and isolated.
-We recommend that while you come to terms with your condition and treatment plan, you have somebody with you at home for a few days or at least on the other end of the phone.
+When faced with a diagnosis like heart failure, it is natural and understandable to feel worried or isolated.
+We recommend that you have somebody with you at home for a few days or at least on the other end of the phone while you come to terms with your condition and treatment.

-Make sure that you are taking the steps to look after yourself as much as possible.
-Cut down on salt, limit your alcohol intake, eat a healthy, balanced diet and control your blood pressure.
-Make sure that every day you’re staying active and mentally healthy – getting outside for a walk is great for your physical and mental wellbeing.
+Make sure to look after yourself as much as possible.
+Cut down on salt, limit your alcohol intake, eat a healthy, balanced diet, and control your blood pressure where possible.
+Make sure that every day you stay active and support your own mental health and wellbeing – getting outside for a walk is great for your physical and mental wellbeing.

 Stay in touch with your doctor and let them know if you notice any new or worsening symptoms.
 If you are suffering with side effects, speak to your doctor about alternative treatments or options to make you more comfortable.

-If you are feeling anxious, stressed, frustrated or scared, know that you are not alone.
+If you are feeling anxious, stressed, frustrated, or scared, know that you are not alone.
 A heart failure diagnosis can be massively disruptive and it’s understandable to struggle to come to terms with it.
-Try to not bottle up your feelings and speak to somebody you trust.
+Try not to bottle up your feelings – speak to somebody you trust, keep a journal if that helps, and allow yourself to be honest about worries, fears, and distress.
+Support is available from your friends and family, from your medical team, and from organisations like CHSS.

 To find out more about how to manage your condition and live well at home, read our Mental Wellbeing advice.